Sushil-Thapa/rectif.ai/README.md

 ## Background

-This repo is an outcome of our attempt in building  using Standford's Musculoskeletal Radiographs (MURA) dataset to detect abnormality
+This repo is an outcome of our attempt in building a novel solution with a novel technique for a not so novel hackathon.

 ## Running the system